abbyssoul/libsolace/README.md

 [LGTM-link]: https://lgtm.com/projects/g/abbyssoul/libsolace/alerts/

-libSolace is a _library_ to help building mission critical application.
+libSolace is a _library_ to help to build mission-critical application.
 > library: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.
 From [Cpp Code guidelines gloassay](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#glossary)

-Idea of this library is partially inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
+The idea of this library is partially inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
 That is the aims is to provide building blocks for efficient and reliable applications using modern C++ (at least **C++17**).
-_Note: it is by no means as strict implementation of all of P10 rules but an attempt to provide components that make it easy to observe this rules._
+_Note: it is by no means as strict implementation of all of P10 rules but an attempt to provide components that make it easy to observe these rules._

 ### Motivation
-Solace is used to provide building primitives to develop a systems of communicating process that solve a problem via collaboration (aka cluster application / actor system).
+Solace is used to provide building primitives to develop a system of communicating processes that solve a problem via collaboration (aka cluster application/actor system).
-It puts developer in charge of the system and provides mechnism for explicit memory management.
+It puts the developer in charge of the system and provides mechanisms for explicit memory management.
-As such it will never spawn a thread or allocates memory after initialisation.
+As such it will never spawn a thread or allocates memory after initialization.

 ## Contributing changes
 The framework is work in progress and contributions are very welcomed.